vaibhavshinde205/OIBSIP/Task3_Car_Price_Prediction/README.md

-# Task 2 – Unemployment Analysis with Python
+# Task 3 – Car Price Prediction

 This project is part of the **Data Science Internship at OASIS INFOBYTE**.
-The goal of this task is to analyze unemployment trends using data analysis and visualization techniques.
+The goal of this task is to build a Machine Learning regression model that predicts the selling price of used cars based on vehicle features.

 ---

 # Objective
-To analyze unemployment rates and understand trends, patterns, and variations using Python.
+To develop a regression model that accurately predicts the selling price of a car using factors such as present price, car age, fuel type, transmission type, and kilometers driven.

 ---

 # Dataset Information

-The dataset contains information related to unemployment rates across different regions and time periods.
+The dataset contains details of used cars.

-### Features Typically Included
+### Features Used
+- Present Price
+- Driven_kms
+- Fuel Type
-- Region
+- Selling Type
-- Date
+- Transmission
-- Estimated Unemployment Rate (%)
-- Estimated Employed
+- Owner
-- Estimated Labour Participation Rate (%)

-Target of analysis: **Unemployment Rate Trends**
+- Car Age (engineered from Year)

+Target variable: **Selling Price**

 ---

-# Data Analysis Workflow
+# Machine Learning Workflow

 1. Load the dataset
-2. Handle missing values
-3. Convert date column to datetime format
-4. Perform exploratory data analysis (EDA)
-5. Visualize unemployment trends over time
-6. Compare unemployment across regions
-7. Interpret findings
+2. Remove unnecessary columns
+3. Perform feature engineering (Car Age)
+4. Encode categorical variables
+5. Split dataset into training and testing sets
+6. Train Random Forest Regressor
+7. Evaluate model performance
+8. Visualize feature importance
+9. Plot Actual vs Predicted prices

 ---

+# Model Used
+**Random Forest Regressor**

+Reason for using:
+- Handles nonlinear relationships
+- Works well with mixed data types
+- Provides feature importance
+- High prediction accuracy

+---

-# Analysis Insights
+# Results

-- Identified changes in unemployment rate over time
-- Observed regional variations
-- Visualized trends using graphs and charts
-- Understood the impact of external events on employment patterns
+- **Mean Absolute Error (MAE):** 0.64
+- **R² Score:** 0.958
+Model shows strong ability to predict used car prices.

 ---